fyne-io/fyne-x/README.md

 | function called on value change | valChanged |
 | value after SetValue call | 6 |

-And this is what a spinner looks like in light and dark themes:
+This is what an IntSpinner looks like in light theme:

 ![](img/spinner-light.png)

+and this is a Float64Spinner in dark theme:

 ![](img/spinner-dark.png)